puyanwei/quick-scripts/README.md

 Once selected, add the script you would like to use.
 In this example we are using package.json and running a frontend project with storybook, so the script would be `yarn run storybook`.

+Note that the terminal will always run at the root if your project, so it is recommended you prefix your script with `yarn --cwd <path> <command>`.
+For example if the package.json is in the next folder you would run `yarn --cwd ./next dev`.

 ![2](https://user-images.githubusercontent.com/14803518/187247902-0fb262c4-7020-4203-bfb3-42dbbe0a8a3f.png)

 Name the button to add it to the status bar.
 Button names are limited to 5 characters.